luciasalar/predicting_depression_symptoms/project_design.md

 * Results: the ML models are still in training, we also need to test the size of the sliding window, in the result.csv file, all the window size is 3 so far.
 We can see that the precision score of the positive class increase a lot once we added the mood features.
 For example:

-No 14 (row number) is a relatively good model
+No 14 (row number) is a relatively good model, it is also somewhat close to the HMM model.

                    0          1  accuracy  macro avg  weighted avg f1-score    0.717949   0.400000  0.616279   0.558974      0.581157